Last updated: July 2nd, 2023

 They’re not quite as easy to dress up as Rothy’s flats or loafers but they’re ideal as a kick-around shoe for backyard summer hangouts or exploring a new city.

-The Bubble Slide is one of Rothy’s trendiest shoes right now.
+The Weekend Slide is one of Rothy’s trendiest shoes right now.

 These are the ultimate summer slides that take literally no work to put on.